niwyj7/two-step-bidding-PPO/README.md

 c_{da,t}^{\text{raw}} = \frac{1}{\mathrm{Std}(e_{da,t-w+1:t}) + \varepsilon}
 $$

-where (\varepsilon) is a small positive constant for numerical stability.
+where $\varepsilon$ is a small positive constant for numerical stability.
 In the implementation, the rolling window is set to:

 $$
 w = 96 \times 7